team-alembic/ash_authentication/documentation/tutorials/auth0-quickstart.md

   * `redirect_uri` - the URL to the generated auth routes in your application (eg `http://localhost:4000/auth`).
   * `client_secret` the client secret copied from the Auth0 settings page.
-  * `site` - the "domain" value copied from the Auth0 settings page prefixed with `https://` (eg `https://dev-yu30yo5y4tg2hg0y.us.auth0.com`).
+  * `base_url` - the "domain" value copied from the Auth0 settings page prefixed
+    with `https://` (eg `https://dev-yu30yo5y4tg2hg0y.us.auth0.com`).

 Lastly, we need to add a register action to your user resource.
 This is defined